damienld22/solar-system/README.md

 ## To Do

-- Loader
-- Real time position on orbit
-- Names of planets
 - info box on planets and sun
 - Better navigation (conditional Fly controls)
-- Size configurable
-- Distance configurable
-- Use TypeScript
 - Add pluto
-- Panneau de configuration (pluto, control, name of planets, realtime, etc...)
+- Panneau de configuration (pluto, control, name of planets, realtime, focus on planet, etc...)